We're so happy to see you.

 Tips for Newcomers

-If this is your first time at an Episcopal Church, the following tips may make help.
+If this is your first time at an Episcopal Church, remember the following:

-- Please remember that nothing is demanded of you.
-If you want to spend the entire service sitting by yourself and merely observing the service, please do so.
+Being here is enough.
+Nothing is demanded of you.
+If you want to spend the entire service sitting by yourself observing the service, please do so.

 We worship with our minds, bodies, and spirits.
 This involves sitting, standing, and kneeling, as you are able.
 Just follow the rest of the congregation if you'd like to participate.

-- We use real wine, not grape juice.
-Gluten free wafers are available.
+We use real wine and wheat wafers; gluten free wafers are available.
 Ask the priest if you prefer this option.

-- There are several ways to participate in the Eucharist:
+There are several ways to participate in the Communion: